CRYPTOOOKID/IELTS/README.md

 npm run build
 ```

-This will generate a `dist` directory with the production-ready files.
+This will generate a `dist` directory with the production-ready files..